 Excessive Sweating – Hyperhidrosis

-Hyperhidrosis involves sweating in excess of the amount required normally for the body’s level of activity and temperature.
-At Castleknock Cosmetic Clinic Dublin we know that there are two types of excessive sweating- primary and secondary.
+Hyperhidrosis is defined as sweating in excess of the amount required for the body’s level of activity and temperature.
+At Castleknock Cosmetic Clinic Dublin we see two types of hyperhidrosis, primary and secondary.
 Excessive sweating in the underarm and feet is invariably associated with strong odours.

-In primary excessive sweating, the cause is unknown and excessive sweating is localized to the armpits, hands, face, and/or feet.
-Primary excessive sweating begins during childhood or early adolescence, gets worse during puberty, and lasts a lifetime.
+In primary excessive sweating, the cause is unknown.
+Excessive sweating tends to be localised.
+Affected areas are usually the axilla (underarm), hands, face, and/or feet.
+Primary excessive sweating begins during childhood or early adolescence.
+It gets worse during puberty, and lasts a lifetime.

-In secondary excessive sweating, which is less common than primary hyperhidrosis, excessive sweating is found to be caused by another medical condition and usually occurs over the entire body.
-Some of the medical conditions we see at Castleknock Cosmetic Clinic Dublin that can cause secondary excessive sweating include hyperthyroidism, menopause, obesity, psychiatric disorders, and diabetes.
-Secondary excessive sweating can also be caused by use of certain medications.
-In about 60%, the hands and feet are affected, and in about 30-40% of cases, the armpits are affected.
+Secondary excessive sweating is less common than primary hyperhidrosis.
+This type of excessive sweating is caused by another medical condition.
+Its distribution is usually over the entire body.
+Some of the medical conditions we see at Castleknock Cosmetic Clinic Dublin causing secondary excessive sweating include Overactive thyroid (hyperthyroidism), menopause, obesity, psychiatric disorders, and diabetes.
+Secondary hyperhidrosis can also be caused by use of certain medications.
+In about 60%, the hands and feet are affected, and in about 30-40% of cases, the armpits are also affected.

 Genetics may be a factor, since 25-40% of individuals with excessive sweating also have a family member with the condition.
-In many cases, excessive sweating is associated with malodorous predisposition.
+In many cases, the condition is associated with malodorous predisposition.

-In hyperhidrosis, excessive sweating may be continuous or start suddenly.
-Emotional stress, high room/environmental temperature, and digestion of certain foods can aggravate excessive sweating.
+In hyperhidrosis, sweating may be present all the time or start and stop suddenly.
+Emotional stress, high room/environmental temperature, and digestion of certain foods can aggravate perspiration.
 Symptoms of hyperhidrosis vary depending on the body area affected.
-Many of the patients attending at Castleknock Cosmetic Clinic Dublin report some of the following:

-In 2004, the U.S. Food and Drug Administration approved the use of injected neurotoxin for treatment of axillary (underarm) hyperhidrosis that resists treatment with topical drugs.
+In 2004, the U.S. Food and Drug Administration approved the use of injected neurotoxin for (underarm) hyperhidrosis that resists treatment with topical applications.
 Since then, we started using the effective method at Castleknock Cosmetic Clinic Dublin.
 Although most studies of the neurotoxin for hyperhidrosis included adult patients, some doctors use Botox to treat excessive sweating in children with some success.
-Even though the neurotoxin has only been approved to treat axillary hyperhidrosis, doctors can legally use it “on named patient basis” to treat other affected areas of the body.
+Even though botulinum toxin injections have only been approved to treat underarm hyperhidrosis, doctors can use it “on named patient basis” to treat other affected areas of the body.
 It is injected into the affected area, and one series of injections may last for up to nine months.

-As the sweat glands are to be immediately below the skin (where the dermis and the underlying fat meet), VASER Ultrasonic energy can be utilised to remove and destroy the function of these glands without damaging any other tissues in the area.
-The VASER Procedure for Excessive Sweating is an exciting new technique available at Castleknock Cosmetic Clinic Dublin that has been recently approved by the FDA, and we are delighted to be one of the first clinics in Dublin, and Ireland to offer this life changing procedure to our patients.
+Sweat glands are located immediately below the skin (where the dermis and the underlying fat meet).
+They can be readily reached by the focused ultrasonic energy emitted by the VASER Machine.
+The ultrasound vibrations can then be used to destroy these glands, without damaging any other tissues in the area.
+The VASER procedure is an exciting technology available at Castleknock Cosmetic Clinic Dublin.
+It is approved by the FDA, and we are delighted to have been one of the first clinics in Dublin, and in Ireland to offer this life changing procedure to our patients.

-The VASER Procedure for Excessive Sweating is intended to reduce sweating to normal levels, not total elimination of sweat.
-The aim of the VASER Procedure for Excessive Sweating is for a vast improvement in the condition.
-VASER procedure is only suitable for underarms sweating not for the palms or other areas.
+The VASER procedure is intended to reduce sweating back to near normal levels.
+It is not a way to totally eliminate sweating from underarm areas.
+The aim of the VASER procedure is to have considerable improvement in the condition.
+VASER is only suitable for underarms sweating.